shrish789/Email-Application/README.md

 # Email-Application
-A Simple Spring Application for sending mails via gmail account to any other account
+A Simple Spring Application for sending mails via gmail account to any account.